 set protocols bgp asn neighbor id ebgp-multihop ttl delete protocols bgp asn neighbor id ebgp-multihop show protocols bgp asn neighbor id asn Mandatory.
 The number for the AS in which this router resides.
 The range of values is 1 to 4294967294.
 The subrange 64512 to 65535 is reserved for private autonomous systems. id Mandatory.
-The IP address of a BGP neighbor or the name of a BGP peer group. ttl Mandatory.
+The IPv4 or IPv6 address of a BGP neighbor. ttl Mandatory.
 The time-to-live, or maximum number of hops allowed.
 The range is 1 to 255.
-The default is 10.

 '''

 protocols {

 bgp asn {

-neighbor [ipv4|text] {
+neighbor id {

-ebgp-multihop 1-255
+ebgp-multihop ttl

 }

 }

 }

 '''